bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 categories: jekyll update
 ---

-List of illustrations I need:
-1) illustration with labeled x-height, counters, serifs
-2) illustration of one letter in diff faces, most to least contrast
-3) illustration of same paragraph in two typefaces (for color definition)
-4) illustration of a short passage set with type that is appropriate to content vs. times new roman
 Links:
 first sentence link to part 2. email button

 <i>This article is part 1 in a 2-part series on choosing and combining typefaces.
 Read part 2 here (link).</i>